Last Updated on October 26, 2020 by

 2. Shaquille O’Neal

-He retired mainly because the game was already telling on his body so that as he weighs more than 300 pounds, that is a great deal of pressure to continually put on your feet and knees, particularly in these kinds of physical games like basketball.
+He retired mainly because the game was already telling on his body so as he weighs more than 300 pounds, that is a great deal of pressure to continually put on your feet and knees, particularly in these kinds of physical games like basketball.
 With absolutely nothing to confirm and also an illustrious and long career behind him, Shaq retired in 2011.

 3. Michael Jordan